Top 14 Sites Like YouTube (That Are Better)

 PeerTube is another video sharing website using decentralized technology.
 Everything from its structure, policies, rules, to monetization scheme, are similar to Bitchute.

 You can be your own boss in this decentralized network, as it gives you full control over your videos.
 If you want your videos to be available for free, it won’t monetize them.

 The no-censorship policy can be a double-edged sword at times.
 While it offers more leeway to content creators when it comes to letting their creative juices flow, you’re more likely to come across offensive and disturbing content.

 Currently, in open beta, it’s available for everyone to try out.
 As it is early in the public testing phase, not everything is polished.
 With time, I am sure It’s going to give some serious competition to industry giants.

 It’s home to millions of random user-uploaded videos.
-Just start by watching one, and before you know, you’ll be at it the whole day.
+Just start by watching one, and before you know it, you’ll be at it the whole day.
 While the collection is not as diverse as sites like YouTube or Dailymotion, Facebook can still be a time-sinker.

 Before using its video sharing services, you must sign up for Facebook, if you don’t have an account already.
 Go to the search bar, type whatever you’re looking for, and head on over to the “video” tab.
 That‘s it.
 Explore thousands of videos related to your keyword!

 IGTV is a relatively new player in the field.
 Released in early 2018 by Instagram, it’s already home to over one billion monthly users.
 You can access it on the Instagram app or as a standalone service.
 If you’re a regular Instagram user, perhaps you have already noticed it on the top right side.

 Just like the YouTube bell, you will get notifications when people you follow post videos on IGTV.
 If you want to randomly browse the content, check its "popular" section.